rlxyz/rlxyz-creator/README.md

 ## DISCLAIMER: Existing Bugs

+The `RhapsodyCreator` contract hasn't been fully stress/fuzz tested with echidna.
 Please use in testnet environment only.

-1. The `RhapsodyCreator` contract hasn't been fully stress/fuzz tested with echidna.
+1. There is an issue with the `presaleMint` for addresses that generate fake proofs and still able to mint.
-2. There is an issue with the `presaleMint` for addresses that generate fake proofs and still able to mint.
+2. Publish ABI to npm hasn't been tested

-Contact [jeevanpillay](https://twitter.com/jeevanpillay) for more information.
+Contact [Jeevan Pillay](https://twitter.com/jeevanpillay) for more information.